scfenton6/leduc-cfr-poker-bot/README.md

 can either fold, call the 2 chips or raise to 4 chips.
 When facing a raise a player can either call or fold.

 After the first betting round is finished and if no one has folded, one card is randomly chosen from the remaining 4 cards and dealt in the flop.
-The flop card is then combined with each of the players' pocket hand to make up for their hand.
+The flop card is then combined with each of the players' pocket card to make up for their hand.
 The ranks work as in Texas Hold'Em, with pairs beating high cards.
 When the flop is dealt, there's a second betting round, in which the same rules as in the first betting round apply.
 If the showdown is reached, the player with the highest ranked hand wins the pot.

 ## Counterfactual Regret Minimization